-- Parents, as defined in the Education Act 1994, are a child's main carers.
+• Parents, as defined in the Education Act 1994, are a child's main carers.
 They are responsible for making sure that their child is well enough to attend school.
-Children should be kept at home when they are acutely unwell. - Parents are responsible for providing the headteacher with sufficient information about their child's medical condition and treatment or special care needed at school. - With the headteacher, they should reach agreement on the school's role in helping their child's medical needs. - Where parents have difficulty understanding or supporting their child's medical condition themselves, the school Health Service can often provide additional assistance. - Must deliver all medicines to the school welfare room. - Must complete and sign the Parental Agreement Form/Health Care Plan. - Must keep the Welfare officer, informed of any changes to prescribed medicines or dosage. - Keep all medicines in date particularly emergency medication such as epipens, inhalers and insulin. - Parents' religious and cultural views should always be respected.
+Children should be kept at home when they are acutely unwell.

+- Parents are responsible for providing the headteacher with sufficient information about their child's medical condition and treatment or special care needed at school. - With the headteacher, they should reach agreement on the schools role in helping their child's medical needs. - Where parents have difficulty understanding or supporting their child's medical condition themselves, the school Health Service can often provide additional assistance. - Parents' religious and cultural views should always be respected.